hvarga/tuosde-docker/README.md

 ## Motivation

-It started as a manual installation of a personalized software like you usually do but with versioned configuration files that can be downloaded and applied to your host operating system.
+The idea of a "portable" software started as a manual installation of a personalized software like you usually do but with versioned configuration files that can be downloaded and applied to your host operating system.

-From there, it grew to an unattended Arch Linux installation script that allowed user to install operating system together with all the software and its configuration without any user inputs.
+From there, it grew to an unattended Arch Linux installation script that allowed user to install operating system together with all the software and its configuration without requiring any additional user inputs.

 Later on, it was converted to a tarball archive that provided all the dependancies and tools without a need to actually install them on a host